Words Allison Reiber DiLiegro Images Michal Rzepecki

 Born and raised in San José, Costa Rica, Jaime spent years visiting Nosara with his family, drawn to its sweeping, wild beach and authentic local community.
-After taking a meandering path into hospitality—more on that to come—and working at some of the world’s top luxury hotels, he returned to Nosara, set in Costa Rica’s famed Blue Zone, to create a hotel of his own.
+After taking a meandering path into hospitality and working at some of the world’s top luxury hotels, he returned to Nosara, set in Costa Rica’s famed Blue Zone, to create a hotel of his own.
 The result, Esh Hotel & Spa, is rooted in humanity, transformation, and, yes, philosophy.
 We sat down with Jaime to learn about his journey and where he’s heading next.

-I was just about the worst student in high school.
-I was having the time of my life, but I didn’t care about my grades because I knew I was going to agricultural school.
-My family has deep ties to cattle ranching and pineapple and coffee farming, and we visited the farms a lot when I was a kid.
+I was having the time of my life, but I was just about the worst student in high school.
+My family has deep ties to coffee farming, and we visited the farms a lot when I was a kid, so I knew I wanted to go to agricultural school.

-In agricultural school, I learned that it’s very different to visit than to make this your life.
-So, like a lot of kids who don’t know what to do, I transferred into business.
-But a year into business school, I was extremely bored.
-I ran into a friend who was studying dentistry, and he was so passionate, so excited about class, and I thought, “I want that.”
+In agricultural school, I learned that it’s very different to visit than to make farming your life.
+So, like a lot of kids who don’t know what to do, I transferred into business school.
+But a year in, I was extremely bored.
+I ran into a friend who was studying dentistry, and he was so passionate about he was doing and I thought, “I want that.”

-That night, I told a friend I hated business and didn’t know what I liked.
+That night, I told a friend I lacked passion for business school but I was passionate about being passionate.
 He suggested hospitality.
-When I heard that word, it really resonated.
-I liked cooking, I liked wine, and I liked people.
-Hospitality felt like the right combination.
+When I heard that word, it hit the spot.
+I liked cooking, I liked wine, I liked traveling and I loved people.
+Hospitality felt like the perfect combination.
+It was and still remains.

 Later, in Hong Kong, I learned the power of execution.
 The scale was massive.
 The pressure was very high.
 There were no excuses.
 But I started to miss the creativity, because that’s where you really connect with other humans.